Data-Augmented Resolvent Analysis of Wall-Bounded High-Pressure Transcritical Flow: Data-driven methods

 \subsection{Spatio-temporal Fourier transform}

-To isolate coherent structures convecting at a specific phase speed, a spatio-temporal FFT of the velocity field is employed.
+To isolate coherent structures convecting at a specific phase speed, a spatio-temporal \review{Fourier transform} of the velocity field is employed.
 This approach is motivated by the challenging nuances encountered when trying to reconstruct a data-driven resolvent operator using the method proposed by~\citet{Hermann2021-A}; developing a framework suitable for such nonlinear flows is left for future work.
-Accordingly, the conventional FFT is briefly described.
+Accordingly, the conventional \review{Fourier transform} is briefly described.
 Consider a scalar component \( u(x, y, z, t) \) defined over a time interval \( [0, T] \) and a spatial domain \( \Omega = [0, L_x] \times [0, L_z] \), corresponding to the homogeneous directions \( x \) and \( z \).
-The Fourier transform is then defined as
+The \review{standard} Fourier transform is then defined as

 where \( \kappa_x \) and \( \kappa_z \) are the streamwise and spanwise wavenumbers, and \( \omega \) is the angular frequency.
-Therefore, in FFT space, the phase speed can be masked by computing the local phase speed for each spectral component, given by the following expression
+Therefore, in \review{Fourier} space, the phase speed can be masked by computing the local phase speed for each spectral component, given by the following expression

 To isolate components convecting within a target phase speed band \( c \in [c_{\min}, c_{\max}] \), a spectral mask is applied in the form